Purdue Northwest Lions

-The Purdue Northwest Pride are the athletic teams that represent Purdue University Northwest, jointly located in the cities of Westville, Indiana and Hammond in Indiana, in NCAA Division II intercollegiate sports.
-The Pride primarily compete in the Great Lakes Intercollegiate Athletic Conference (GLIAC), which they joined in provisionally in 2017 and fully in 2019.
+The Purdue Northwest Lions are the athletic teams that represent Purdue University Northwest, jointly located in the cities of Westville, Indiana and Hammond in Indiana, in NCAA Division II intercollegiate sports.
+The Lions primarily compete in the Great Lakes Intercollegiate Athletic Conference (GLIAC), which they joined in provisionally in 2017 and fully in 2019.
+Until June 30, 2026, the teams were known as the Pride.

-The Pride previously competed in the Chicagoland Collegiate Athletic Conference (CCAC) of the National Association of Intercollegiate Athletics (NAIA) only during the 2016–17 school year.
+The Lions previously competed in the Chicagoland Collegiate Athletic Conference (CCAC) of the National Association of Intercollegiate Athletics (NAIA) only during the 2016–17 school year.

 History

-Purdue–Northwest was formed in 2016 by the combining of Purdue–Calumet (PUC; located in Hammond, Indiana and competing as the Purdue Calumet Peregrines) and Purdue–North Central (PUNC; located in Westville, Indiana and competing as the Purdue North Central Panthers).
-Purdue–North Central joined the CCAC from before 2004–05 to 2015–16; while Purdue–Calumet joined the CCAC from 1973–74 to 1974–75, and from 1993–94 to 2015–16.
+Purdue–Northwest was formed in 2016 by the combination of Purdue–Calumet (PUC; located in Hammond, Indiana and competing as the Purdue Calumet Peregrines) and Purdue–North Central (PUNC; located in Westville, Indiana and competing as the Purdue North Central Panthers).
+Purdue–North Central joined the CCAC from 2004–05 to 2015–16; while Purdue–Calumet joined the CCAC from 1973–74 to 1974–75, and from 1993–94 to 2015–16.

 On September 27, 2016, Purdue–Northwest (PUNW) gained provisional acceptance into the NCAA Division II ranks as a provisional member of the GLIAC, starting the 2017–18 school year.
-As of the 2019–20 school year, the Pride became full time NCAA D-II members of the GLIAC.
+As of the 2019–20 school year, the Lions became full-time NCAA D-II members of the GLIAC.